-- 1. The information literate student determines the nature and extent of the information needed - 2.
-The information literate student accesses needed information effectively and efficiently. - The information literate student evaluates information and its sources critically and incorporates selected information into his or her knowledge base and value system. - 4.
-The information literate student, individually or as a member of a group, uses information effectively to accomplish a specific purpose. - 5.
-The information literate student understands many of the economic, legal, and social issues surrounding the use of information and accesses and uses information ethically and legally.
+- 1. The information-literate student determines the nature and extent of the information needed - 2.
+The information literate student accesses required information effectively and efficiently.

+- The information literate student evaluates information and its sources critically and incorporates selected information into their knowledge base and value system. - 4.
+The information literate student, individually or as a group member, uses information effectively to accomplish a specific purpose. - 5.
+The information literate student understands many economic, legal, and social issues surrounding information and access and uses information ethically and legally.

-As indicated in the general education curriculum map, information literacy is introduced, practiced, or mastered in most of the GE courses.
-Students will demonstrate mastery in this competency with conducting research online, fieldwork assignments, an annotated bibliography, and literature reviews, using a variety of sources found in the Library's database.
+As indicated in the general education curriculum map, information literacy is introduced, practiced, or mastered in most courses.
+Students will demonstrate mastery in this competency by conducting research online, fieldwork assignments, an annotated bibliography, and literature reviews, using various sources in the Library's database.
 Several courses will include presentations by the Librarian.
 Course Instructors will assess Information Literacy competencies using rubrics for each type of assignment.